melezhik/Sparrow6/documentation/taskchecks.md

 Sometime it makes a sense to search by line number of text output.

-Task check provides SLN ( Search by Line ) exprrssions for that.
+Task check provides SLN ( Search by Line ) expressions for that.
 SLN expression is in form:

 colon line number colon